haiquanlu/haiquanlu.github.io/_pages/about.md

    + Technical verification and design in popular science propaganda of AI security.
 + Lab Project: Endoscopic Processing and Urinary Robotics
    + Organization: Institute of Medical Robotics, SJTU.
 Shanghai Tong Ren Hospital.
-   + My job: data augmentation by adversarial attack.
+   + My job: data augmentation by adversarial attacks.
    + Achievements: a paper (ISBI) and a patent.
 + Lab Project & Internship: Robust Machine Learning and its Application in Object Detection and Face Recognition
    + Organization: The Central Media Technology Institute of the Laboratory, Huawei.